Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Mathematical Preliminaries and Main Results

 \section{Mathematical Preliminaries and Main Results}

-In this work we want to study the feasibility of controlling certain quantum systems using their boundary conditions as controls.
-First, one needs to address the problem of the existence of solutions for the time-dependent Schrödinger equation on these systems, the latter being a linear evolution equation on a Hilbert space $\mathcal{H}$ defined by a family of self-adjoint operators $\{H(t)\}_{t \in\R}$, densely defined on subsets of $\mathcal{H}$, called the time-dependent Hamiltonian.
-To simplify the notation we will denote this family as $H(t)$.
+In this section we will present the main results of this work, Theorem~\ref{thm:controllability_piecewise_smooth} and Theorem~\ref{thm:controllability_boundary}, together with some meaningful examples to which they can be applied to.
+Before doing so we need to introduce several useful notions.
+As stated in the introduction, we will study the feasibility of controlling certain quantum systems using their boundary conditions as controls.
+First, one needs to address the problem of the existence of solutions for the time-dependent and non-autonomous Schrödinger equation on these systems, the latter being a linear evolution equation on a complex separable Hilbert space $\mathcal{H}$ defined by a family of self-adjoint operators $\{H(t)\}_{t \in\R}$, densely defined on subsets of $\mathcal{H}$, called the time-dependent Hamiltonian.
+To simplify the notation we will denote this family as $H(t)$, $t\in I$.

-In the most general case, the time-dependent Hamiltonian is a family of unbounded self-adjoint operators whose domains depend on $t$; these facts make the problem of the existence of solutions for the Schrödinger equation highly non-trivial.
+In the most general case, the time-dependent Hamiltonian is a family of unbounded self-adjoint operators whose domains depend on $t$.
+These facts make the problem of the existence of solutions for the Schrödinger equation highly non-trivial.
 There are general sufficient conditions for the existence of solutions of these equations, see for instance \cite{Kato1973,Kisynski1964,Simon1971}.
 An important notion to address this problem is the notion of sesquilinear form associated with an operator.
-We recall next an important result, cf.\ \cite[Sec.
-VI.2]{Kato1995}.

-\begin{definition} Let $h$ be a Hermitian sesquilinear form with dense domain $\D(h)$.
-If $h$ is semibounded from below with semibound $m>0$, we define the \emph{graph norm} of the sesquilinear form $h$ by
+For details about them and the associated representation theorems we refer to \cite[Sec.~VI.2]{Kato1995}.